Parnell Place Bus Station: City

 As of October 2025, no city services include a stop directly at Parnell Place Bus Station.
 However, several services stop at Merchant's Quay, less than 100m away – these include the 202, 203, 207A, 209, and 209A.
-Other services have an on-stret stop on Clontarf St, just across the road from the bus station – these include the 212, 225 and 226; the latte two of which provide access to Cork Airport.
+Other services have an on-street stop on Clontarf St, just across the road from the bus station – these include the 212, 225 and 226; the latte two of which provide access to Cork Airport.
 The 205 service to University College Cork and Cork Institute of Technology has its terminus at Cork Kent railway station (750m walk), and multiple services stop on nearby St Patrick's Street.